In the customer magazine InSight Europe the GLS Group provides many news and insights into its business

 Please note: Until further notice, the maximum weight limitation is reduced to 31.5 kg per parcel throughout the European network due to social distancing policies, as pick-up and delivery of heavier parcels require assistance of a second person.

-Currently, there are blocked zip codes in Romania.
+Currently, there are no blocked zip codes in Europe.

 Please contact your customers, particularly in the business sector, to make sure that businesses are open and that deliveries are possible prior to shipping.
 To support a successful delivery, we recommend to provide addtional contact details such as a phone number.
 Furthermore, business consignees should highlight in their shop that it is open or that parcels can be delivered.